jpadie/node-red-virtual-matter-devices/README.md

 The lower output emits an onoff value that shows whether the thermostat should be calling for heat/cool.
 You can use this if you are assembling a virtual thermostat out of some temperature sensors for input and relays/actuators/modbus commands for output.

 ## Inputs
 All device nodes support an input.
-The input must be in the payload object and the key:values must be supported by this project.
+The input must be in the payload object and the key:values must be supported by this project (unsupported keys will be ignored but there is a risk that an incorrectly formatted value for a correct key will get through and have unexpected results).
 Supported formats are shown below.

 NB If you are taking an input from Tasmota or Zigbee2Mqtt or other physical device/platform you will need an intermediate node to transform that data to the right format for Matter.
 For example, z2m provides colour data in an object that looks like this: